selimssevgi/learning/psychology/7-habits-of-highly-effective-people.md

 - habit 1: you are the programmer
 - habit 2: write the program
 - habit 3: run the program

+- "you simply can't think efficiency with people.
+You think effectiveness with people and efficiency with things."

 #### deletegation: increasing P and PC